Don Revie: Hull City

-In November 1949 he joined Second Division club Hull City for a transfer fee of £19,000.
-He chose to join the Tigers ahead of bigger clubs like Arsenal and Manchester City who had shown interest in signing him due to the fact that Hull were managed by Raich Carter, who had been a great player before and after World War II.
-Carter did improve Revie's game but was not a success as Hull manager, as City finished mid-table in 1949–50 and 1950–51, before becoming involved in a relegation battle in 1951–52.
-Teammate Andy Davidson later said Revie failed to fulfil his potential at Boothferry Park as he was not a tough player, and the rest of the Hull team were not physically dominant enough to protect him and allow him to dictate play with his accurate passing.
+In November 1949, he joined Second Division club Hull City for a transfer fee of £19,000.
+He chose to join the Tigers ahead of bigger clubs like Arsenal and Manchester City, who had shown interest in signing him since Hull were managed by Raich Carter, who had been a great player before and after World War II.
+Carter did improve Revie's game but was not a success as Hull manager, as City finished mid-table in the 1949–50 and 1950–51 seasons, before becoming involved in a relegation battle in the 1951–52 season.
+Teammate Andy Davidson later said Revie failed to fulfil his potential at Boothferry Park as he was not a tough player.
+The rest of the Hull team were not physically dominant enough to protect him and allow him to dictate play with his accurate passing.
 As at Leicester, Revie felt the time had come for him to move on and handed in a transfer request once Carter departed.

 Manchester City

 Revie was sold to First Division side Manchester City for £25,000 (including a part-exchange for Ernie Phillips, valued at £12,000) in October 1951.
-The Citizens struggled in the 1951–52 season, and then went on to finish just one place above the relegation zone in the 1952–53 campaign.
+The Citizens struggled in the 1951–52 season and then went on to finish just one place above the relegation zone in the 1952–53 campaign.
 Revie was often isolated from the rest of the team due to his lack of pace.
-The sale of Ivor Broadis then allowed Revie to drop deeper down the field, and allowed manager Les McDowall to put Revie in what eventually proved to be a pivotal role, introducing to English football the position of deep-lying centre forward.
+The sale of Ivor Broadis then allowed Revie to drop deeper down the field and allowed manager Les McDowall to put Revie in what eventually proved to be a pivotal role, introducing to English football the position of deep-lying centre forward.
 This evolved into the so-called "Revie Plan", with Revie as the central figure.
-His role derived from the more traditional inside right position, and was based on the style of the successful Hungarian national team, and in particular Nándor Hidegkuti, who invented the role.
+His role derived from the more traditional inside right position and was based on the style of the successful Hungary national team, and in particular Nándor Hidegkuti, who invented the role.
 Revie devoted 20 pages to analysing and explaining the plan in his autobiography Soccer's Happy Wanderer written in 1955.